It’s not hard to be captivated by Bundaberg and the cane country that surrounds it.

 For further information, please visit www.bundabergregion.org.

 Do you have any tips to add to our Bundaberg travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.